-Install the child restraint system correctly following the instructions provided by its manufacturer of the system.
+Install the child restraint system correctly following the instructions provided by its manufacturer.
 General directions are also provided under the following instructions.

 The child restraint system should be installed on the rear seat.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.